bioinfo-pf-curie/smartseq3/docs/output.md

   * Assignment results added to previous alignment file.
 The BAM file now have tagged reads as "Assigned" or "Unassigned".
 * `[sample]_counts.summary`
   * Assignment statistics summary.

-From the aligned and assigned reads, the pipeline runs several quality control steps presented below.

 ### Number of UMIs per gene